What is Hyperhidrosis?

 What treatments are available?

 There are a range of treatments available for primary hyperhidrosis and these include antiperspirants, iontophoresis, surgery and injections of Botulinum Toxin.

 How does Botox work to reduce sweating?

-Botox (botulinum toxin) temporarily blocks the secretion of the chemical that "turns on" the body's sweat glands.
+Botox (botulinum toxin) has been licensed to treat underarm sweating since 2005 and is safe and effective.
+Treatment often lasts around 7 months.
+Botox temporarily blocks the secretion of the chemical that "turns on" the body's sweat glands.
 By blocking this chemical messenger, botulinum toxin "turns off" sweating at the area where it has been injected.

 What does the treatment involve?

 The area where the sweat glands are located under the arm is identified by applying an iodine solution to the treatment area and then dusting with starch powder.
-The area is then marked and cleaned prior to being injected with Botulinum Toxin.
+The are is then marked and cleaned prior to being injected with botulinum toxin.
 The needles are tiny and the injections are not too deep and most patients report that the procedure is tolerable.

 When can I book my appointment?